 Inspection and loan terms

-Once the documents have been submitted and checked through, a sales associate or inspector will inspect the vehicle and conduct an assessment.
-The assessment dictates the value of your vehicle and in turn, how much you will be able to get out of your pawn.
+Once you have the documentation in order and have had it submitted to the loan company and had it checked thoroughly by a sales associate or inspector, they will then begin the process of assessing your vehicle.
+This assessment will dictate the value of your vehicle and in turn, how much you will be able to get out of your pawn.

-The value of the vehicle will also depend on its market value.
+It is important to note that the value of your vehicle will depend on its market value along with several other factors.
 Each loan company may have differing opinions about your vehicle’s market value so take note of the assessments.
 The market value will also depend on the mileage and general condition of your vehicle.
 The better it is the more likely you will get more for it.
-It's also best to do research on the market value of your vehicle as well so you will know what it's actually worth.
+It's also best to research the market value of your vehicle as well so you will know what it's worth.
 Once the terms between you and the company have been sorted out, they will then proceed to give you the money for the pawn.
-The money given will either be in the form of cold cash or a check.
+The money given will either be in the form of cold hard cash or a check.

 Next, either the company will take and store your vehicle, or you can opt to still use it under certain conditions.
 For this added step, extra paperwork may need to be filled out.
 This may include an application for extra insurance that will be shouldered by you during the duration of the pawn.

-If you choose not to use the vehicle and let the loan company take care of it, keep in mind that they will most likely put the vehicle into long term storage.
+If you choose not to use the vehicle and let the loan company take care of it, keep in mind that they will most likely put the vehicle into long-term storage.
 It means that the vehicle will be parked for a long time, depending on the duration of your pawn.
-Keep in mind that not using a vehicle for extended periods of time will cause the battery to lose its charge and the fluids to slowly degrade.
+Keep in mind that not using a vehicle for extended periods will cause the battery to lose its charge and the fluids to slowly degrade

-Risks of pawning your items start with high-interest rates.
+The Risks of pawning your items start with high-interest rates.
 The typical interest rate is about 3-4% but some pawn shops may charge you 10% interest monthly.
-Annual interest rates, on the other hand, can be anywhere from 40% all the way to 240%.
+Annual interest rates, on the other hand, can be anywhere from 40% to 240%.
 There are also other fees involved with the borrowing process.

 Another risk is low appraisals.
-This will depend on the loan company but you might be getting less than what your item is actually worth.
+This will depend on the loan company but you might be getting less than what your item is worth.
 The loan amount may even decrease if the company opts to charge you immediately for interest.
-It means that part of the interest will already be paid for prior to the company giving you cash.
+It means that part of the interest will already be paid for before the company gives you cash.